Maria Adams, Credit Cards Moderator

 Mastercard® Black Card Benefits and Perks

-The new Mastercard® Black Card is a carbon/stainless steel card and offers a few more perks than the Visa version did.
-More specifically, with this card you get:
+The new Mastercard® Black Card is a carbon/stainless steel card and offers a few more perks than the old Visa version did.
+More specifically, with this card you can get:

 - Earn 1 point for every $1 spent on this card.
 Receive 1.5% Value for Cash Back direct deposit into a US bank account or as a statement credit.

-- Receive an annual $100 air travel credit toward flight-related purchases including airline tickets, baggage fees, upgrades and more.
+- Receive up to $200 in annual air travel credits toward flight-related purchases, including airline tickets, baggage fees, upgrades and more.

 - Airport Lounge Access with Priority Pass™ Select.